Skip to content

 “Once the original RFP was published, it required a period of silence that raised community concerns around the entire process,” said Beth McMillan, VP of Community Planning and Engagement for ABI.
 “Residents were very vocal in their desire to be heard and included, so ABI went back to the drawing board to reevaluate and ensure the process was more inclusive and collaborative from the beginning.”

-While ABI engages the community on all aspects of the Atlanta BeltLine, including input on the original Murphy Crossing RFP, this is the first time ABI has solicited this level of community input going into the development of an RFP.
+While ABI engages the community on all aspects of the Atlanta Beltline, including input on the original Murphy Crossing RFP, this is the first time ABI has solicited this level of community input going into the development of an RFP.
 Expanded outreach included an extensive series of public meetings, stakeholder advisory committee meetings, surveys, and revisiting the original RFP.

 By restarting the RFP process, ABI aims to find a developer with an innovative redevelopment plan for the Murphy Crossing site that creates a maximum number of sustainable living-wage jobs that are accessible to the neighborhood residents, economic opportunities for the surrounding community, affordable housing, green space, innovative site design, and other program elements in a manner that enhances the site and the surrounding neighborhoods.